 Federal Research Funding

-University leaders, led by the vice president for research, are actively working to better understand the latest federal actions and how they may affect the research enterprise at UVA.
-Members of the University community who are engaged in federally supported research should continue with their activities unless they receive a stop-work order from their funding agency related to the federal executive orders.
-Those who do receive such an order should contact the VPR’s office at askresearch@virginia.edu.
+Members of the University community who are engaged in federally supported research should continue with their activities unless they receive a stop-work or termination order from their funding agency.
+Those who receive such an order directly from an agency should contact the VPR’s office at askresearch@virginia.edu.
+Guidance for UVA researchers is available on the Office of the Vice President for Research’s federal updates page.

 Immigration and International Travel